 Vaseline & Cats

 There’s an old-fashioned myth that continues when it comes to Vaseline and cats.
 Vaseline is sometimes used by pet parents as a remedy for hairballs.
-However, Vaseline is not recommended for this purpose.
-Using Vaseline on a long-term basis for hairballs could lead to petroleum poisoning.
+However, it is a topical product and should not be eaten regularly. ..

-It’s possible that a cat could also accidentally inhale Vaseline, as inhalation could lead to pneumonia.
-In addition, using Vaseline on a long-term basis for hairballs could lead to nutritional deficiencies in the cat.
-This is because Vaseline can keep nutrients from being absorbed by the body.
+Using Vaseline on a long-term basis for hairballs could lead to nutritional deficiencies in the cat.
+This is because Vaseline can form a thick greasy layer in our cat’s intestines stopping nutrients from being absorbed by the body properly.

 Symptoms of Vaseline Ingestion in Cats